nulib-oer/emps/text/100-social-networks.md

 There are many important concepts related to the traversal of a graph from one specific node to another.
 To traverse a graph from one node to another, we follow a **path**, a sequence of nodes connected by edges, spanning from an origin node to a destination node without repeating any nodes or edges [@WassermanFaust1994].
 For a directed graph, the path follows the direction of each edge.
 Note that for any pair of nodes in a network, there may exist multiple paths.

 The **path length** is the number of edges in a given path between two nodes, and the shortest path between two given nodes is called their **geodesic** [@WassermanFaust1994].
-The sociograms below highlight the geodesics between Kiko and Mega for both undirected and directed representations of the student friendship network.
+The sociograms in figure 10.5 highlight the geodesics between Kiko and Mega for both undirected and directed representations of the student friendship network.

 The **distance** between any two nodes, also referred to as the *geodesic distance* is the length of their geodesic.
 For example, if nodes $A$ and $B$ are connected by an undirected tie, then their geodesic distance is $1$.